-UWP 22 requires placement by ELPE (see scores above) or successful (C- or better) completion of UWP 21.
+UWP 22 requires placement by the UC Davis Writing Placement Survey OR successful (C- or better) completion of UWP 21.

 Students can take UWP 21 and UWP 22 for a P/NP grade.
-UWP 7M must be taken for a letter grade and passed with a C or higher.
+UWP 7M must be taken for a letter grade and passed with a C or higher to fulfill ELWR.

 *If you took the ELPE before 2019, please reference our FAQ page for ELWR timeline information.